 He also studied Technology Management at the Center for Digital Technology and Management and as a Research Fellow at the University of California, Berkeley.
 As a Visiting Graduate Student in the Department of Electrical Engineering and Computer Science at the Massachusetts Institute of Technology he was involved in implementing new nanoimprint lithography and nanotransfer lithography techniques before joining IBM Research as a Process Development Engineer in the Advanced Lithography Group at IBM AlbanyNanotech, NY.
 There he developed novel nanofabrication technologies in the areas of nanoimprint lithography, immersion lithography, and directed self-assembly technology.

-He then became a Research Scientist in the Systems Biology and Functional Genomics Group at the IBM T. J. Watson Research Center, Yorktown Heights, NY, where he worked on novel DNA-sequencing technologies as an Investigator of the National Human Genome Research Institute Grant “Nanopore-based Electrical Device for DNA Sequencing”.
+He then became a Research Scientist in the Systems Biology and Functional Genomics Group at the IBM T. J. Watson Research Center, Yorktown Heights, NY, where he worked on novel DNA-sequencing technologies as an Investigator of the National Human Genome Research Institute Grant “Nanopore-based Electrical Device for DNA Sequencing” and as part of a collaboration with Roche 454.

-In 2011 he founded the Bionanotechnology Research Program and Team of IBM Research - Australia, Melbourne and lead it until 2014.
+In 2011 he founded the Bionanotechnology Research Program and Team of IBM Research - Australia, Melbourne and led it until 2014.

-Stefan has also held positions as the Head of the Lab Innovation Development Team, Science Technical Assistant to the Lab Director and Technical Assistant to the VP Cognitive Computing in 2017.
-He is currently a member of the Senior Lab Leadership Team of IBM Research - Australia and holds an Adjunct Professor position in the School of Engineering and Information Technology at the University of Technology Sydney as well as an Honorary Research Fellow position in the Department of Electrical and Electronic Engineering, Center for Neural Engineering, at the University of Melbourne.
+Stefan has also held positions as Head of the Lab Innovation Development Team, as Science Technical Assistant to the Lab Director of IBM Research Australia and as Technical Assistant to the VP Cognitive Computing of IBM Research.
+He is currently a Board Member of the Exploratory Life Sciences Research Council of IBM Research and a Member of the IBM Neurotech Working Group advocating for and advising for responsible use of neurotechnology and AI.
+He holds an Adjunct Professor position in the School of Engineering and Information Technology at the University of Technology Sydney.

 Stefan is a Senior Member of the IEEE, as well as a member of the New York Academy of Sciences, the IBM Academy of Technology, the Management Committee of the Australian Nanotechnology Network, and the Steering Committee of the IBM Australia/New Zealand Technical Experts Council.
-Stefan has appeared on ABC Catalyst and ABC Radio and his work was featured in WIRED Magazine, The World Economic Forum, Popular Science, Tech Times, Engadget, R&D Magazine, Fast Company, the Scientific American, IF**LoveSciene, VentureBeat and ZDnet amongst others.
+He has appeared on ABC Catalyst and ABC Radio and his work was featured in WIRED Magazine, The World Economic Forum, Popular Science, Tech Times, Engadget, R&D Magazine, Fast Company, the Scientific American, IF**LoveSciene, VentureBeat, Forbes, and ZDnet amongst others.